-- Logistic arrangements for external moderation (e.g. Payments, courier packs) - Coordinating the responses to moderation requirements when required (e.g. communicating the results of the moderation to the tutors involved). - Ensuring that moderation reports are considered and acted upon and are used as the basis for improvement - Forwarding external moderation reports to the Academic Committee for review - Where external moderation reports have identified issues, the report and actions planned to address issues need to be submitted to Quality Committee in addition to Academic Committee, ensuring that the moderation process and outcomes form part of every programme's self-assessment and accompanying SAR.
+- Logistic arrangements for external moderation (e.g. Payments, courier packs) - Coordinating the responses to moderation requirements when required (e.g. communicating the results of the moderation to the tutors involved). - Ensuring that moderation reports are considered and acted upon and are used as the basis for improvement - Completing the Moderation Report Coversheet (summarising the results in the report); and forwarding the report and the Coversheet to Academic Committee for review, for all External Moderation Reports.

+NB: Where external moderation reports have identified issues, the report and actions planned to address issues are reviewed at Academic Committee, then forwarded to Quality Committee, ensuring that the moderation process and outcomes form part of every programme's self-assessment and accompanying SAR.